 A Memorandum of Understanding between the supervisor and the College of Graduate & Professional Studies will be completed prior to the beginning of the assistantship and reiterates the responsibilities and funding for the position.

-The College of Graduate and Professional Studies conducts a mandatory orientation for new supervisors at the beginning of the semester.
 Supervisors must complete a Work Objectives, Assessments & Evaluation (WOAE) with each assistant at the beginning and end of each semester.
 Responsibilities and duties should be assigned to ensure that the required work hours are met.
-Monthly, supervisors must approve the Monthly Work Log (xlsx) on which graduate assistants record their work hours.
+Monthly, supervisors must approve the log on which graduate assistants record their work hours.

 Applicants with a minimum cumulative graduate GPA of 3.5 on a 4.0 scale or new graduate students with a minimum cumulative undergraduate GPA of 3.3 on a 4.0 scale may be included in the approved pool for consideration for an assistantship.